 Bandelier National Monument

 Your morning is free to explore Taos at your own pace.
-Maybe wander around town, discovering the adobe buildings and local artwork, or you can opt to do a half-day rafting trip down the Rio Grande.
-Re-group after lunch and head to Chimayo for a basket-weaving demonstration and a visit to a tapestry gallery that specialises in handwoven wool products using natural dyes and traditional weaving styles.
+Cruise riverside in the Rio Grande del Norte National Monument through wine and apple country.
+Make a pit stop at the quirky Classical Gas Museum before visiting the historic town of Chimayo to learn traditional rug weaving and make your own pilgrimage for holy dirt at the El Sanctuario de Chimayo.
+Re-group after lunch and head to Chimayo for a rug-weaving demonstration and a visit to a tapestry gallery that specialises in handwoven wool products using natural dyes and traditional weaving styles.
 The gallery is owned by award-winning weavers whose work has been shown in museums around the world, including the Smithsonian.

 Taos – Santa Fe